 (A "sibling" is defined as a student applicant who is related to an enrolled student with the same father and/or mother either (1) genetically, or (2) through legal process, i.e., adoption, guardianship, or foster parent.
 Sibling preference does not apply until one of the siblings is actually enrolled.)

-Children of staff working at the school
+Children of staff working at the school, including foster children of staff.
+In order to be eligible for this enrollment preference, the staff member must be an individual employed at the school whose employment is stipulated in advance to total at least 480 hours in a school calendar year.

 Students drawn from a general lottery